beginner-corp/docs.begin.com/src/shared/docs/en/guides/quickstart.md

 ## Accessing your live app

 Once deployed, your app will be immediately live and available on the internets.
+Nice! 🎉

-To access your `staging` Hello world app, click `Staging` link in the build status module in the top of the left nav (or go click on `Functions`, go to `GET /` route, and click the `View: Staging` link).
+To access your `staging` environment, click `Staging` link in the build status module in the top of the left nav bar.

 ## Project structure

+Now that your apps is live in `staging`, a brief word about how Begin apps are structured so you'll know your way around.

-Begin applications are comprised of many small, fast, individually executing cloud Functions.
+Begin applications are comprised of many small, fast, individually executing cloud functions (or Functions, for short).
 Let's take a quick look at the source tree of a basic Begin app:

 ```bash
 .